chaklam-silpasuwanchai/Python-for-Data-Science/README.md

 This course is a 15 weeks course, each week having two labs of 3 hours each.

-The course is structured into 3 big components, mostly focusing on machine learning:
+The course is structured into 3 big components, mostly focusing on preprocessing and modeling perspective:

 ### 1. Python Basics
 Focus on getting started.